drux31/de-zoomcamp-2024/01-docker-terraform/README.md

 terraform --version
 ``
 <br>
-The output should be something like :
+The output should be something like :<br>
 ``
 Terraform v1.6.6
 on linux_386